-Risks Related to our Ordinary Shares and ADSs
+Risks Related to Our Ordinary Shares and ADSs

-We may be a passive foreign investment company, or PFIC, for U.S. federal income tax purposes in 2018 or in any subsequent year.
-There may be negative tax consequences for U.S. taxpayers that are holders of our ordinary shares or the ADSs.
+There can be no assurance that we will not be a passive foreign investment company, or PFIC, for U.S. federal income tax purposes in 2019 or in any subsequent year.
+There may be negative tax consequences for U.S. taxpayers that are holders of our ordinary shares or our ADSs.